Mixability of Integral Losses: a Key to Efficient Online Aggregation of Functional and Probabilistic Forecasts: Introduction

 can be used to assess the quality of the forecasts.

-Until recently, it was unknown whether \textbf{vectorized loss functions} such as \eqref{vector-square-loss} are mixable and AA can be efficiently applied.
-The notion of vector mixability was introduced by \cite{Kaln2017}.
+Until recently, it was unknown whether \textbf{vectorized loss functions} such as \eqref{vector-square-loss} are mixable and AA can be efficiently applied. {The mixability of vectorized loss functions was studied} by \cite{Kaln2017}.
 They proved that every vector loss function of the form $\lambda(\omega,\gamma)=\frac{1}{D}\sum_{d=1}^{D}\lambda(\omega_{d},\gamma_{d})$ is $\eta$-mixable (exp-concave) if the corresponding $1$-dimensional-input $\lambda$ is $\eta$-mixable (exp-concave).
 Meanwhile, the aggregated forecast is built by coordinate-wise aggregation of experts' forecasts.